Chan-Woo-Kim/Paddy-Rice-Evaluation-Sites/README.md

 ### Result

-The validation data for paddy rice were the same shapes with a 2.56km resolution.
+The paddy rice validation data is in the format of shape, and the size of which sites with 2.56km by 2.56km.
 The major growth period for visual image interpretations was from July to October when the rice growth was seen clearly.

 - case 1.
 The paddy rice area without information on the paddy rice map